jakedev796/rimworld-mp-compatibility-checker/README.md

 - Only accesses the public compatibility spreadsheet
 - Stores cached data locally in your browser
 - Does not collect or transmit any personal information

+## Known Issues

+- Some mods might show as "Untested" if they're not yet in the compatibility database
+- Version selection may take a moment to update on collection pages with many mods